AlvaroNLM/lung-nodule-segmentation/README.md

 # lung-nodule-segmentation
-AI for image segmentation in the medical context
+AI for image segmentation in the medical context: a study of different CNNs and their results.

-## Tools

-* PyTorch, torchvision
-* matplotlib / opencv-python
-* (optional) captum for XAI